Cloudmappr/atlas/index.md

 The front-end is paired with a simple, flexible and scalable multi-user key/value store for user annotation of the data, along with subsequent reporting.

+The same data set can be leveraged in multiple structures, leaving the user free to create multiple structures of the same library, allowing visual and quantitative comparison based on the relationships defined by the user in the renderer.

 <table border="0">
  <tr>
     <td>